Open Memorial Day weekend through Labor Day,

 Largest of all the state parks in West Virginia, Watoga has over 10,000 acres of sprawling woodland filled with a multitude of recreational opportunities.
 Located just 14 miles south of Marlinton, the Park offers 10 modern cabins with heat and air conditioning open year-round.
 There are also 24 standard cabins open the last weekend in April through October.

-The 11-acre lake, which was previously Lake Killibuck, is used for paddle-boating, row- boating and fishing.
+The 11-acre lake, which was previously called Lake Killibuck, is used for paddle-boating, row- boating and fishing.
 Cast your line to fetch a trout, bass, bluegill or even catfish!
-Don’t worry, if you fail to catch dinner at the lake - there is a restaurant on the property which serves tasty meals.

 There are over 15 miles of road and 40 miles of hiking paths for enjoying the quiet beauty of the park.
 On any given day, visitors can spot deer and black bear as well as a plethora of Neo-tropical birds.